PaciorekJ/GameHWND/README.md

   <h3 align="center">GameHWND</h3>

   <p align="center">
-    An easy to use and intuitive game discovery platform.
+    An easy-to-use and intuitive game discovery platform.
     <br />
     <a href="https://gameHWND.vercel.app">See the site Live!</a>
   </p>